Zekaric/ProjectMIFF/MI_MIFF_Mining_Interchange_MIFF.md

 What is the purpose of M.I.
 M.I.F.F.
 (MI-MIFF)?
 MI-MIFF is intended to be a file format for exporting and importing data from one mining software package to another software package.

 I would imagine users of software packages are annoyed at the lack of interoperability between software packages.
-Currently each software package attempts to do its best at supporting competitor file formats but there is often a lot of loss of data or, as data formats in each package evolves, suffer from compatibility issues.
-Often data needs to be dumped to formats that come 'close' but are not exact, list DXF/DWG, or down to very basic ASCII files, like csv files, which are often lacking compared to the original data.
+Currently each software package attempts to do its best at supporting competitor file formats (reading only) but there is often a lot of loss of data or, as data formats in each package evolves, suffer from compatibility issues.
+Often data needs to be dumped to formats that come 'close' but are not exact, like DXF/DWG, or down to very basic ASCII files, like csv files, which are often lacking compared to the original data.
 Users will need to massage this raw data in order to import it into their target software package.

 A lot of the client's time is lost with all this work and often lock them into one system because getting data out or in from that system is too onerous.
 The idea with an Information format is to remove some of the pain of this data transfer task and put more of the pain on the software vendors of doing the hard part of reading in the data to their expectations.
 The software users will not need to know some of the intricacies of the data or task.